 Sandro Botticelli, La Primavera, c.
 1482, tempera on wood

 Sandro Botticelli was one of the most well-known of the Medici employees.
 He studied under Fra Filippo Lippi and had a technique which focused on line, and his forms were lightly shaded.
-Botticelli is considered one of the experts at use of line by art historians, but he also used color to great advantage.
+While art historians consider Botticelli to have been an expert at using line, he was also adept at using color.

 The Primavera, the title of which means “Spring”, is among the greatest works at the Uffizi Museum in Florence.
 The precise meaning of the painting is unknown, but it was probably created for the marriage of Lorenzo di Pierfrancesco (a cousin of the powerful Lorenzo the Magnificent Medici) in May, 1482.